MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 A more detailed discussion of raw data access APIs is available at: https://www2.purpleair.com/community/faq.

-The final stage of data processing involves ingesting timeseries data from the SCAQMD archive and creating quality controlled, hourly aggregated data files containing all sensor data in a single file.
+The third stage of data processing involves ingesting timeseries data from the SCAQMD archive and creating quality controlled, hourly aggregated data files containing all sensor data in a single file.
 The files are compatible with the **PWFSLSmoke** package and allow for comparison with federal monitoring data.
 This data processing is again performed by a dedicated processing script run hourly by a cron job.
 The hourly aggregated data files are referred to as `airsensor` files.

+Another R script is run once per day and uses the `airsensor` files to produce .mp4 video files fore ach community.

 ## Components